Jacob-N-Carey/terraform_module_template/README.md

 # terraform_module_template
-A basic template fro creating Terraform modules
+A basic template for creating Terraform modules